Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 3. Now go to ``File > Run new task... (or Run...) > Type 'msconfig' in the field > OK``
 4. Choose the 'Boot' tab, then choose 'Safe boot' with the 'Network' radio button selected, this is so you can download the ClassicTheme files again in the event that your antivirus software already deleted your copies of the ClassicTheme files.
 Click 'OK' to save changes.
 Restart by using the ``CTRL + ALT + DELETE`` options if it doesn't prompt you.

-#### Once you're in safe mode:
+#### Once you're in Safe Mode:
 1. Go use the combination ``CTRL + ALT + DELETE`` to bring up the security options
 2. Choose 'Task Manager'
 3. Now go to ``File > Run new task... (or Run...) > Browse...``
 4. Navigate using the 'Browse...' option in the Run dialog, then navigate to your ClassicTheme.exe and run the file. **Ensure you have 'All files' selected in the dropdown menu instead of 'Programs'.**
 5. Click 'Uninstall'.
-It'll fix up the remaining broken dark taskbar upon the next login.
+It'll fix up the remaining broken dark taskbar upon the next login if it hasn't already.
 It's better off to run it as ClassicThemeA.exe as it does not create any additional modifications to your system and logging out and logging back in will bring you back with the default themes.
 6. If you need to access the [Classic Theme files from the internet](http://forum.thinkpads.com/viewtopic.php?f=67&t=113024), you can do so by running a new task, ``iexplore.exe``.
-This will open the Internet Explorer, the default browser incase you do not have any other browser installed on the machine.
+This will open the Internet Explorer, the default browser in case you do not have any other browser installed on the machine.
 	* Alternatives include ``chrome.exe`` and ``firefox.exe`` which may also work, assuming you have them installed.

 7. Review the settings of msconfig once again and uncheck 'Safe boot' from the 'Boot' tab so you can boot normally.
 Click 'OK' to save your changes.
 Reboot through the prompt or the ``CTRL + ALT + DELETE`` options.
 You should now be able to login with Explorer behaving normally.